Nursing Home Abuse Lawyer Knoxville, TN

 - Significant weight loss may indicate a variety of problems, including malnutrition or dehydration.

-- Unjustified chemical or physical restraints
+- Unjustified chemical or physical restraints in nursing homes

 - Over-medication or failure to give medication resulting in harm to the resident